vivek-vishwanath/xv6/README.md

 scheduling and concurrency.
 This lab consists primarily of two parts:  First, you will be extending xv6's scheduler to support multiple new schedulers.
 Second, you will be constructing a kernel-space threading library.
-This lab also includes an extra-credit oppertunity that allows you to design your own scheduling algorithm and benchmark its performance.
+This lab also includes an extra-credit opportunity that allows you to design your own scheduling algorithm and benchmark its performance.

 This is a *large* lab, larger than the labs you've done so far, so be warned!

 To help you stay organized, we have split it into two main checkpoints:
-- Checkpoint 1 (Parts 1)
+- Lab 3 - Checkpoint (Part 1)
-- Checkpoint 2 (Full lab)
+- Lab 3 (Full lab)

 To give a sense of how long it may take to complete each part, we've marked them with the following labels: